davekirby/EFFProject/report/PROJ_KirbyD.md

 * fuzzylab - https://github.com/ITTcs/fuzzylab
 * scikit-fuzzy - https://scikit-fuzzy.github.io/scikit-fuzzy/

 Several of these were rejected because they were lacking in documentation or unit tests.
-Others were rejected because they appeared to be abandoned with no commits for at least two years and in some cases requiring python 2.X.
+Others were rejected because they appeared to be abandoned with no commits for at least two years and in some cases requiring python 2.7 or earlier.

 The library chosen was scikit-fuzzy, for the following reasons: